Operation Yachin

-The operation was fronted by the New York-based Hebrew Immigrant Aid Society, who financed approximately $50 million of costs.
+The operation was fronted by the US-based HIAS, which financed approximately 50 million US dollars of costs.

 Etymology

 The operation's name Yachin was of Biblical origin, being the name of one of the two central pillars that supported the Holy Temple built in Jerusalem by King Solomon, and because Israel regarded immigration as a major pillar that supported the existence of the Jewish state.